 Or with a title:

 Then the image shows as below in HTML source code on the repository’s page.
-Actually it shows still as an image link not directly displaying the image itself, but it is able to direct to a page that displays the image.
+Actually it still shows as an image link rather than directly displaying the image, but it is able to direct to a page that displays the image.

 <img src="/[username]/[repo-name]/raw/master/screenshots/demo.png?raw=true" alt="GCMovie list table" style="max-width:100%;" >

 The directed page URL will redirect to a link like below in the browser:

 Using a relative link to point a file in the repository make it works both in the GitHub and in a local repository.
 You can put a link in the README.md to point a file: